rocky-linux/documentation/docs/desktop/gnome/decoder.md

 !!! note

-    To scan a QR code straight from your computer, ensure that you grant the app access to your computer's camera.
+    To scan a QR code directly from your computer, you must grant the app access to your computer's camera.

 ## Conclusion

-Whether it is to share a restaurant's Wi-Fi with friends, grow your business, or network with other professionals at a conference, Decoder can ease the process of creating and scanning QR codes.
-Eager to learn more about or have more ideas for this application?
+Whether it is to share a restaurant's Wi-Fi with friends, grow your business, or network with other professionals at a conference, Decoder can ease creating and scanning QR codes.
+Are you eager to learn more about this application or have more ideas for it?
 [Submit an issue to its repository at GitLab](https://gitlab.gnome.org/World/decoder/-/issues).